 Note: you can always return to this step by clicking Push button:

 You can sync by selected repositories, or all repositories at once.

 Note: On the first sync the GitHub project is synced into your Craft.io Workspace.
 The import is performed once.
-To enable automatic updates from GitHub to Craft.io, you will need to set a webhook in GitHub.
-For more information see section “Syncing GitHub Back to Craft.io” below.
+To enable automatic updates from GitHub to Craft.io, you will need to set up a webhook in GitHub.
+For more information see the section “Syncing GitHub Back to Craft.io” below.

 Select the parts of your Workspace in Craft.io that you want to push to GitHub.
 The following options are available:

 All Workspace - Syncs the entire Craft.io Workspace to GitHub.